 Unlike other forms of advertising, affiliate marketing is actually helpful to you and your audience.
 Linking the products that you’re discussing helps connect your audience to the seller directly, making the purchase process easier and rewarding you for the role you play in generating purchase intent.

 Very low risk

-As the concept doesn't require any form of investment or charge to be part of the operation, there is very little risk to the publisher.
+As the concept doesn't require any form of investment or set up charge, there is very little risk to the publisher.
 As long as you’re producing relevant content and generating traffic to your website or blog, you can guarantee a steady cash flow.